-Blessingbourne Estate has all the ingredients for a great day out for groups who can enjoy a tour of Blessingbourne House, the beautiful gardens and Estate grounds and soak up the history of Blessingbourne with a visit to the Carriage and Costume museum.
+Blessingbourne Estate has everything for a great day out for group visits.
+Groups can enjoy a tour of Blessingbourne House, the beautiful gardens and Estate grounds.
+In addition, guests can soak up the history of Blessingbourne with a visit to the Carriage and Costume museum.

 Blessingbourne House Tours

 The china collection includes original Josiah Wedgwood, an ancestor of the family.
-There is a great deal of beaten copper, made in Fivemiletown at a copper-working class which was started by Captain Montgomery’s grandmother.
+There is also a great deal of beaten copper, made in Fivemiletown at a copper-working class which was started by Captain Montgomery’s grandmother.

-Visitors gain a special insight into the challenges of inheriting a country estate and its development through the years to ensure its survival.
+Visitors will gain a special insight into the challenges of inheriting a country estate and its development through the years to ensure its survival.

-With the success of our current tour business we are considering expanding by partnering with one of the leading Massey ferguson dealerships in Northern Ireland, Bell’s Tractors.
+With the success of our current tour business we are considering expanding by partnering with one of the leading Massey Ferguson dealerships in Northern Ireland, Bell’s Tractors.
 We aim to develop an authentic Northern Irish farm experience so that visitors ‘learn to drive a Vintage Fergie at Blessingbourne’.

 Blessingbourne Garden Tours

 So, gain an insight into Blessingbourne’s fascinating history, as the walk is dotted with cottages where many of the Estate workers lived.
 Learn about the American army, who were stationed on the estate during the second World War.

 Costume & Carriage Museum

 So this collection is complimented by family military items and Victorian costumes and heirlooms.

 Art & Metal Craft History